GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Discussion

 This behaviour has been observed in other systems, such as CR7 \citep{marc24b}: a $z=6.6$ field composed of three primary components, an extended \lya halo, and multiple minor components.
 A SED fit yielded SF histories (SFHs) for each component, revealing evidence for a past merger-induced starburst.
 SED fitting of \bfourteen by \citet{suga24} suggest that the SFH of this field is dominated by a starburst $\sim10$\,Myr prior to $z=7.1520$.
-Additional observations with JWST/MIRI (e.g.to observe \ha) or JWST/NIRSpec (e.g., to observe \lya and enable further SED modelling) could be useful for characterising this field.
+Additional observations with JWST/NIRSpec (e.g., to observe \lya and enable further SED modelling) could be useful for characterising this field.